Valdas Dambrauskas

-Valdas Dambrauskas (born 7 January 1977) is a Lithuanian professional football manager.
-He is the head coach of Sabah in the Azerbaijan Premier League.
+Valdas Dambrauskas (born 7 January 1977) is a Lithuanian professional football manager who is currently the head coach of Azerbaijan Premier League club Sabah.

+Life

+Dambrauskas was born and raised in Pakruojis, Lithuania, in a working-class family.
+His father worked in construction and his mother was a cook in a canteen.
+He was one of four children.
+His father died when Dambrauskas was 11, and he began working at a young age to help support his family.

+As a child, Dambrauskas participated in several sports, including basketball, athletics and chess, before concentrating on football.
+He played football from the age of 17 to 23, reaching the third tier of Lithuanian football.

+In 2002, aged 25, Dambrauskas appeared on the Lithuanian version of the television quiz show Šeši nuliai – milijonas (Six Zeros – A Million), based on Who Wants to Be a Millionaire?.
+He won 4,000 litas, a sum that was approximately equivalent to a year's salary for some Lithuanians at the time.
+He used the prize money to move to England with his partner, later his wife, and to begin a career in football coaching.

+Before moving to England, Dambrauskas had obtained a degree in engineering.
+In England, he studied sport science and coaching at London Metropolitan University.
+During his studies, he worked in youth football, including at Fulham, Manchester United F.C. and Brentford F.C..
+He subsequently pursued a master's degree at the Lithuanian Sports University.

+Dambrauskas supported himself through various jobs while developing his coaching career in England.
+He worked as a shop assistant, delivered newspapers, worked in a kindergarten and later as a private childminder, using much of his income to pay for coaching courses and books.

+In 2022, Dambrauskas was named an honorary ambassador of the Pakruojis region by the Pakruojis District Municipality.

 Managerial career

 Early career

-Dambrauskas has been participating in Lithuanian edition of "Who Wants to be a Millionaire" and with the prize, he financed himself a trip to England where he wanted to attend many coach courses.
-He studied Sport Science and Coaching in London Metropolitan University and worked as a coach in many famous youth academies, including Fulham, Manchester United and Brentford.
-His first senior managerial position was with Kingsbury London Tigers in Spartan South Midlands Football League Premier Division, where he managed team to the highest result in club history.
-For his work, Dambrauskas was awarded in Active Westminster Awards.
-He also was head coach of Lithuania national under-17 football team between 2009 and 2010.
+Dambrauskas worked as a coach at several youth academies in England, including Fulham, Manchester United and the Brentford Centre of Excellence.
+His first senior managerial position was with Kingsbury London Tigers in the Spartan South Midlands Football League Premier Division, where he led the team to its highest finish in club history.
+For his work, Dambrauskas received an award at the Active Westminster Awards.
+He was also head coach of the Lithuania national under-17 team between 2009 and 2010.

 Ekranas

-In December 2010, Dambrauskas joined Lithuanian champions Ekranas as an assistant coach to famous Lithuanian coach Valdas Urbonas.
-Together they won domestic double in 2011 season, received Supercup and won A Lyga champions title in 2012 campaign, while also reaching domestic cup final, where they lost to Žalgiris after penalties, and also placed 3rd in 2013.
-After Urbonas resignation, he became head coach of the team and despite scarce resources managed to place sixth in 2014 season, even though this did not help the club, and it was forced to declared bankruptcy after the season had ended.
-He also managed Lithuania national under-19 football team between 2011 and 2012.
+In December 2010, Dambrauskas joined Lithuanian champions Ekranas as an assistant coach to Lithuanian coach Valdas Urbonas.
+Together, they won domestic double in 2011 season, the Supercup and A Lyga titles in 2012 campaign, while also reaching the domestic cup final, where they lost to Žalgiris after penalties, and also placed 3rd in 2013.
+After Urbonas' resignation, he became head coach of the team.
+Despite scarce resources, he managed to place sixth in the 2014 season, even though this did not help the club, and it was forced to declare bankruptcy after the season had ended.
+He also managed the Lithuania under-19 team between 2011 and 2012.